 The Draft Reports are fundamentally flawed in both substance and in process.
-They include demonstrably incorrect findings and analyses regarding HUD's gift rules; eraft a "circular funding mechanism" theory that is not only incorrect, but even as described, would not contradict HUD's guidance; and conclude, without any support, that fees charged in connection with these programs were not customary and reasonable.
+They include demonstrably incorrect findings and analyses regarding HUD's gift rules; craft a "circular funding mechanism" theory that is not only incorrect, but even as described, would not contradict HUD's guidance; and conclude, without any support, that fees charged in connection with these programs were not customary and reasonable.
 In fact, the pricing of DPA loans does not run afoul of HUD requirements, which purposefully do not establish what rates lenders must set.
-In short, loanDepot's use of the DPA programs at issue meet HUD Single-Family Handbook (HUD Handbook) and Guidelines requirements regarding cligible gifts; premium pricing requirements, and gift fund documentation.
-Nevertheless, even if the OIG disagrees with the analysis provided by loanDepot, it cannot override that of HUD, which is exactly what the Draft Reports.
+In short, loanDepot's use of the DPA programs at issue meet HUD Single-Family Handbook (HUD Handbook) and Guidelines requirements regarding eligible gifts, premium pricing requirements, and gift fund documentation.
+Nevertheless, even if the OIG disagrees with the analysis provided by loanDepot, it cannot override that of HUD, which is exactly what the Draft Reports seek to do.
+For these reasons and those detailed below, OIG should withdraw the Draft Reports.

-19 The only unique findings in the DPA Draft Report concern secondary financing and discount tees, found on pages 7 and 8 of the DPA Draft Report, respectively.
+15 The only unique findings in the DPA Draft Report concern secondary financing and discount fees, found on pages 7 and 8 of the DPA Draft Report, respectively.
 These unique findings are addressed independently in the arguments below.

-16 What OIG references as a "circular funding mechanism" is the process where the development authorities partner with lenders to fund a borrower's downpayment so that the borrower can qualify for an FHA loan.
+What OIG references as a "circular funding mechanism" is the process where the development authorities partner with lenders to fund a borrower's downpayment so that the borrower can qualify for an FHA loan.
 Those borrowers receiving downpayment assistance would also receive a premium rate on their FHA loan.
-These premium rate loans, like most other loans, are bundled and sold as asset-backedsecurities to investors.
+These premium rate loans, like most other loans, are bundled and sold as asset-backed-securities to investors.
 Proceeds of the security sale are then used to reimburse development authorities and fund new downpayments.

-17 These findings are identical to the findings of the DPA Draft Report.
+$^{^{\}rm 17}$ These findings are identical to the findings of the DPA Draft Report.